xiayang0521/amlogic-s9xxx-images/README.md

 # amlogic-s9xxx-centos
-Created centos images for s9xxx
+A collection of centos images for s9xxx